RefresherTowel/docs/pulse/index.md

 ## Introduction

-Pulse replaces scattered “call this script if X happens” patterns with a small, focused signal layer:
+Pulse replaces scattered "call this script if X happens" patterns with a small, focused signal layer:

-- You define **signal identifiers** (usually macros or enums).
+- You define **signal identifiers** (usually macros, enums or plain strings, if you're daring).
 - Objects **subscribe** to the signals they care about.
 - Anywhere in your project can **send** or **post** those signals.
 - Pulse fans signals out to all matching listeners, in priority order, until the event is optionally consumed.
+- Pulse uses weak references for its subscribers, so controller structs and instances won't be kept alive just because they're listening on the bus.
+Dead listeners are automatically pruned as you dispatch signals, keeping the system lean without you having to remember to unsubscribe from every corner of your code.

 You can keep things **very simple** (just `PulseSubscribe` + `PulseSend`) or layer on more advanced features as your project grows.